List of characters in the Breaking Bad franchise: Daniel Wormald

 Daniel Wormald (played by Mark Proksch), who uses the alias "Pryce", is a quirky, nerdy and naive man who works for a pharmaceutical company.
 To earn extra money, he steals some of his company's pills to sell to Nacho and hires Mike to provide security.
 Knowing that Nacho is going behind the cartel's back and wants to avoid attention, Mike assures that he abides by the terms of the deal.
 Daniel uses the money to buy a flashy Hummer and when he arranges another deal, Mike refuses to be a part of it.
 Daniel still meets Nacho, but without Mike to protect him, Nacho obtains Daniel's address.
 Nacho later breaks into Daniel's home to steal Daniel's cash, pill stash, and a collection of baseball cards.
-Daniel calls police to report the stolen cards but his awkward behavior leads the cops to find the hiding place where he kept the cash and pills.
+Daniel calls the police to report the stolen cards but his awkward behavior leads the cops to find the hiding place where he kept the cash and pills.
 To keep Daniel from talking, Mike brokers a deal that has Nacho exchange cash and the baseball cards for Daniel's Hummer.
 Mike also arranges for Jimmy to represent Daniel during an interview with police, in which Jimmy allays their suspicions by claiming Daniel has a fetish for "pie sitting" and kept videos of the act in his hiding place.

 Nacho breaks into Daniel's home again, this time offering Daniel $20,000 if he can procure empty capsules that look like Hector's angina medication.
 Daniel approaches Mike for help and Mike declines.
 Mike changes his mind after comparing the risk an unprotected Daniel will face to the risk Mike created for his daughter-in-law and granddaughter by his recent actions against the Salamancas.
 Mike delivers the empty capsules to Nacho, who explains his plan to switch Hector's nitroglycerin for a placebo.
 Mike warns Nacho that if Hector dies, Nacho should immediately take the fakes from Hector and replace them with the real medication so that the cause of Hector's death will not be obvious.

-According to the Better Call Saul insider podcast, the "Danny" referenced by Jimmy on his call to Francesca is intended to be Daniel, meaning he would go on to own the lazer tag arena/arcade Jimmy tells Walt and Jesse to launder their money through.
+According to the Better Call Saul Insider Podcast, the "Danny" referenced by Jimmy on his call to Francesca is intended to be Daniel, meaning Daniel owns the laser tag arena/arcade through which Jimmy tells Walt and Jesse to launder their money.